Expert occupational health support

 All our doctors have at least 10 years’ post-graduate experience, giving you robust and defensible advice.

-We provide occupational health assessments within 3 days of a request.
+Occupational health assessments are provided within 3 days of a request.

-With access to clinics nationwide and secure online services, we can help wherever you are.
+We’re based in Surrey, although with access to clinics nationwide, we can help wherever you are.

-As well as specialist medical qualifications, we deliver access to experts in every area of occupational medicine.
+We deliver rapid access to experts in every area of occupational medicine.

-Our case management system is available for clients 24/7, so you can work whenever it suits.
+A case management system is available for 24/7, so you can work whenever you need to.

-Our team are accredited by specialist medical bodies, each has a Diploma in Occupational Medicine and at least 10 years’ post-qualification experience, giving you access to robust and helpful advice.
+Our experts are accredited by specialist medical bodies.
+Each has a Diploma in Occupational Medicine and at least 10 years’ post-qualification experience.

 We're here to help